Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: DBC device

 \subsection{Initial characterization and DBC selection}

 For both designs, DBCs with different separations between the planes $d_V$ are written onto the same chip, from which the one with the most suitable performance can be chosen.
 For the straight input DBCs, arrays with six different values for the vertical distance $d_V$ were manufactured (8.0, 9.5, 11.4, 13.8, 17.2, 22.0 ~$\mu$m, corresponding to angles between planes of 45$^\circ$, 50$^\circ$, 55$^\circ$, 60$^\circ$, 65$^\circ$, 70$^\circ$, respectively) with a constant array length $L = 40$~mm.
-For the fan-in DBCs, arrays with three different values for the WG array length $L$ (40, 45, 50 mm) were manufactured, each with four values for the vertical distance $d_V$ (10.2, 11.4, 12.8, 13.8~$\mu$m, corresponding to angles of 52$^\circ$, 55$^\circ$, 58$^\circ$, 60$^\circ$, respectively).
+The substrate has a footprint of $7 \times 50$~mm.
+For the fan-in DBCs, arrays with three different values for the WG array length $L$ (40, 45, 50 mm) were manufactured, each with four values for the vertical distance $d_V$ (10.2, 11.4, 12.8, 13.8~$\mu$m, corresponding to angles of 52$^\circ$, 55$^\circ$, 58$^\circ$, 60$^\circ$, respectively), and a chip footprint of $20 \times 71$~mm.

 The planar separation $d_H$ was instead maintained constant at 16~\textmu m for all arrays.
 At this distance, the modified regions are well separated, thus making the fabrication more reproducible, and the mode overlap is non-negligible, with an expected coupling coefficient of $\kappa = 1$~cm\textsuperscript{-1}.
 From this value, $\frac{L}{L_c}$ can be calculated for a given wavelength (we approximate $L_C \approx \pi/2\kappa $).
 The characterization of these devices with linearly polarized light confirmed the polarization independence of both the planar and the diagonal coupling.
-As an example, we report in Fig.\ref{fig:polarization} the output intensity distribution of the fan-in DBC with $d_V = 11.4$ \textmu m and $L = 40$ mm when injecting H and V polarized light in WG~10.
+As an example, we report in Fig.~\ref{fig:polarization} the output intensity distribution of the fan-in DBC with $d_V = 11.4$ \textmu m and $L = 40$ mm when injecting H and V polarized light in WG~10.
+Also included are examples for light injected at WG~19 and at WG~38, which show the dependence of light distribution on the input site for this particular WG array.
 Moreover, by coupling light by an SMF28 fiber in the inputs of the DBCs, we measured an average insertion loss of $2.5\pm 0.3$ dB at 1310~nm, corresponding to a transmission of $56\%$.